-The Fine Arts Department offers a major, a minor, and an interdisciplinary major in each of three areas: art history, fine arts, and visual arts.
+The Fine Arts Department offers a major, a minor, or an interdisciplinary major in each of three areas: art history, fine arts, or visual arts.
 Students interested in visual arts may pursue concentrations in photography or studio arts.
-Students interested in performing arts may pursue concentrations in music or theatre (within the area of fine arts).
-Although the individual areas within the department are quite diverse, the faculty emphasize the development of interpretive skills and creative, critical thinking.
-Visual and performing arts students are actively engaged in the creation of art.
-All students study the history and theory of their respective disciplines.
+Those interested in performing arts may pursue concentrations in music or theatre (within the area of fine arts).
+Although the individual areas within the department are quite diverse, the faculty emphasize the development of interpretive skills and critical thinking.
+Students who pursue courses in visual arts, music, and theatre are actively engaged in the creative process of making art; however, all fine arts majors and minors study the history and theory of their respective disciplines.

 Global studies is an interdisciplinary major based in four disciplines: economics, history, political science, and sociology.
 The major provides students with a social science-based framework within which to analyze issues and processes that transcend national and disciplinary boundaries.
 It is structured so that students move from introductory, to intermediate, to advanced levels of learning.
 In the process, students will come to appreciate the similarities and differences in the approaches to global issues taken by economists, historians, political scientists, and sociologists.
 The major consists of 15 courses, five of which simultaneously meet the University's core requirements.
 It is therefore possible to combine global studies with another major, one or two minors, or a wide range of courses in various fields.